-- Androctonus amoreuxi, and Androctonus baluchicus: Severe envenoming possible, potentially lethal.
+- Androctonus amoreuxi and Androctonus baluchicus: Severe envenoming possible, potentially lethal.
 Severe envenoming may produce direct or indirect cardio toxicity, with cardiac arrhythmias, cardiac failure.
-Hypovolaemic hypotension possible in severe cases due to fluid loss through vomiting and sweating. - Buthacus striffleri, Compsobuthus afghanus, Compsobuthus rugosulus, Mesobuthus caucasicus, Mesobuthus eupeus, Mesobuthus macmahoni, Orthochirus afghanus, Orthochirus bicolor, Orthochirus jalalabadensis, Orthochirus pallidus, Orthochirus samrchelsis, and Orthochirus scrobiculosus: There are a number of dangerous Buthid scorpions, but there are also some known to cause minimal effects only.
+Hypovolaemic hypotension possible in severe cases due to fluid loss through vomiting and sweating. - Buthacus striffleri, Compsobuthus afghanus, Orthochirus heratensis, Orthochirus monodi, Orthochirus scrobiculosus, and Sassanidotus gracilis: There are a number of dangerous Buthid scorpions, but there are also some known to cause minimal effects only.
 Without clinical data it is unclear where these species fit within that spectrum. - Hottentotta alticola, and Hottentotta saulcyi: Moderate envenoming possible but unlikely to prove lethal.
-Stings by these scorpions are likely to cause only short lived local effects, such as pain, without systemic effects. - Scorpiops afghanus: Mild envenoming only, not likely to prove lethal.
 Stings by these scorpions are likely to cause only short lived local effects, such as pain, without systemic effects.